-The GH cells of the control group were intensively stained, with an oval shape and a prominent spherical nucleus located centrally within the cell cytoplasm (Fig. 2A).
-The location of GH cells was not significantly changed in the experimental groups.
-The shape of most cells was oval (Fig. 1B-F).
-However, there were also some stellate cells with noticeable cytoplasmatic processes (Fig. 1D).
-Generally, rats exposed for a prolonged time to moderately elevated ambient temperature had smaller GH cells containing darker cytoplasmic areas throughout the entire cytoplasm.
-They were found mostly arranged in groups (Fig. 1B).
+Figure 1.
+Body mass in animals exposed to moderately high ambient temperature 4, 7, 14, 21, and 60 days; the values are expressed as means $\pm$ SD; \p < 0.05 vs. control location of GH cells was not significantly changed in the experimental groups.
+The shape of most cells was oval (Figure 2B-F).
+However, there were also some stellate cells with noticeable cytoplasmic processes (Figure 2D).
+Generally, rats exposed for a prolonged time to moderately elevated ambient temperature had smaller GH cells containing darker cytoplasmic areas throughout their cytoplasm.
+They were found mostly arranged in groups (Figure 2B).